Tonks89/RoboND-DeepLearning_Project/writeup.md

-The decoder blocks consisted of an upsampling the lowest resolution layer by a factor of 2, concatenating the lower and higher resolution layers, and applying a separable convolution to the result of this concatenation:
+The decoder blocks consisted in upsampling the lowest resolution layer by a factor of 2, concatenating the lower and higher resolution layers, and applying a separable convolution to the result of this concatenation:

 ``` python
 def decoder_block(small_ip_layer, large_ip_layer, filters):